 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waning Gibbous.
-Today we had 13 hours and 45 minutes of sun.
-The solar transit was at 1:26 pm and the length of time the moon will be visible will be 8 hours and 47 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 13 hours and 16 minutes of sun.
+The solar transit is at 1:26 pm and the length of time the moon will be visible will be 9 hours and 50 minutes.

-The tidal coefficient today is 84, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 79 to end the day with a tidal coefficient of 75.
-The tide heights today are 3.4 m, 3.4 m, 3.4 m, 3.4 m, 3.4 m, 3.4 m, 3.4 m and 3.5 m.
+The tidal coefficient today is 53 (average).
+At noon the tidal coefficient drops to 49 to end the day with a tidal coefficient of 47.
+The tide heights today are 0.8 m, 0.8 m, 0.8 m and 0.8 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Fredericton which is of 3.7 m and a minimum height of 0.3 m.

-The solunar fishing calendar in Fredericton tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Fredericton tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Fredericton.
 The times are generated in local time in New Brunswick and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: